Andy Clyde: Theatre and film

 By the 1940s, Clyde had been gravitating toward outdoor and Western adventures.
 Clyde is well remembered for his roles as a comic sidekick.
-He was most often associated with William Boyd in the Hopalong Cassidy series, as "California Carlson" (a role he also played in the Hopalong Cassidy radio program.
+He was most often associated with William Boyd in the Hopalong Cassidy series, as "California Carlson" (a role he also played in the Hopalong Cassidy.
 He stayed with the Cassidy feature films until the series lapsed in 1948.
 Clyde also worked on the Hopalong Cassidy "record readers" issued by Capitol Records in the 1950s.
 Clyde's home studio, Columbia, cast Clyde prominently in feature-length musical westerns of the mid-1940s.

 In 1949 Clyde became the comic sidekick to Monogram Pictures' newest cowboy star Whip Wilson.
 They worked together through 1951.
 In 1955 Clyde signed with Republic Pictures for two features, a Judy Canova comedy and a John Payne western.

 Through the years Clyde was still starring in his two-reel comedies for Columbia, where he had been making six shorts annually.
 This was modified in 1942 to four per year, then in 1945 to three per year, and finally in 1947 to two per year, which became Clyde's standard schedule for the next nine years.
 These reductions were not due to any loss in Clyde's popularity; gradual budget cuts forced the studio to make fewer short subjects.
 From the mid-1940s, the studio was able to produce lower-budgeted remakes, editing older scenes into the new ones.
 You Were Never Uglier (1944), for example, was remade in 1952 as Hooked and Rooked, with Clyde and Emmett Lynn repeating their roles in the new sequences, but with new female co-stars replacing the vintage-1944 players.
 Clyde was such an audience favorite that he continued to star in Columbia shorts through 1956, when his last theatrical film was released (the short subject Pardon My Nightshirt).
 With his history of 79 Columbia shorts, he outlasted every comedian on the Columbia payroll except The Three Stooges.